juliaryoshida/juliaryoshida/README.md

 ###

-<p align="left">- 📚 My name is Júlia Yoshida and I'm a Software Engineer student at UnB</p>
+<p align="left">📚 My name is Júlia Yoshida and I'm a Software Engineer student at UnB</p>

 ###